Migraine: Best Foods, Diet & Natural Ways to Get Migraine Relief

 Common Migraine Symptoms

-- Throbbing headache (often on one side)
+- Throbbing or pounding headache

 - Nausea or vomiting

-- Sensitivity to light and sound
+- Sensitivity to light, sound, and smell

-- Blurred vision
+- Blurred vision or visual disturbances

-- Fatigue
+- Fatigue and weakness

 Major Causes & Triggers of Migraine